 So far, we have been given the green light to re-open our site for “Families at Camp”, our socially-distant family camp program.

 Tuolumne County has indicated that they will follow the state’s lead, which is why we are focusing our lobbying efforts at the state level.
-Our lobbying efforts are in partnership with California camps, the American Camping Association (ACA) and the California Collaborative for Youth (CCFY).

 We will keep families informed about this critical issue throughout the year.